andreafalletti/hyprland-/Contributing-&-Debugging.md

  - built in debug
  - removed ALL `exec=` and `exec-once=` keywords from your debug config (`hyprlandd.conf`)
  - set a resolution and are not using `preferred`
+ - made sure no keybinds overlap (I recommend using a different mod for your keybinds altogether)

 Once you launch, the display will probably be completely garbled.
 To fix that, in the parent, do a `hyprctl clients` and note the size of the window.
 Make sure while opening the terminal to not resize the nested window.
 Note that resolution and use it down to the pixel in your `hyprlandd.conf`.